infinitylx/Go-Infinity-Space/content/fire-station/interesting-books.md

 Some guy (Sergey Kryzhanowsky during his week as @backenddeveloper on twitter) presents list of awesome IT related books.
 Not those shortlived *"Learn language in NaN days."*, but more philosophic and abstract like like *"the art of computer programing"* or *"algorithms"*.

-And here is my copy (if anythings happens to the original my copy will survive).
+And here is my copy (if anything happens to the original my copy will survive).
 I have permission to do so 😉

 Here is a link to original blog post.